pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/byo-infra-hosted.md

         parent: self_hosted
         identifier: self_hosted_byo_infra_hosted_install
         weight: 40
-meta_desc: Installer and installation instructions for deploying the self-hosted Pulumi Service on your own K8s, MySQL and S3-compatible infrastructure.
+meta_desc: Installer and installation instructions for deploying the self-hosted Pulumi Cloud on your own K8s, MySQL and S3-compatible infrastructure.
 ---

-The [BYO-Infrastructure Installer](https://github.com/pulumi/pulumi-self-hosted-installers/tree/master/byo-infra) installer is used to deploy the self-hosted Pulumi Service on your own K8s, MySQL and S3-compatible infrastructure.
+The [BYO-Infrastructure Installer](https://github.com/pulumi/pulumi-self-hosted-installers/tree/master/byo-infra) installer is used to deploy the self-hosted Pulumi Cloud on your own K8s, MySQL and S3-compatible infrastructure.

 ## BYO-Infra Deployment